kjrohr/dndapi/readme.md

-# Guilds and Players API
+# Factions, Guilds and Players API

 ## Developers
 ### Please run the following